-The function of the suspension limiter screw is to control the transfer of vehicle weight during acceleration.
+The function of the suspension limiter screw is to control the vehicle weight transfer.

 The closer the nut is to the cotter pin, the more the weight will be transferred to the track to provide better traction.
 The farther the nut is from the cotter pin the less weight will be transferred to the track, maintaining a more positive steering.
 Limiter screw allows weight transfer adjustment according to driver's requirement, field and/or snow conditions.